Preparing Your Puppy for Training Success the First Week

 The goal of the puppy area is to help set boundaries, establish rules and make housetraining simple.
 For this reason it needs to be a confined area using either an exercise pen, oversized wire crate or gating off the end of a hallway.
 Whatever you use it needs to be located in the middle of the family action, where your puppy can see and hear all the normal routines.

-space your puppy is allowed while in the house so you want to make sure it has enough room for him to play.
+During the first week this puppy space should be the only space your puppy is allowed while in the house so you want to make sure it has enough room for him to play.
 Inside your puppy area you want a soft blanket or dog bed to lie on, a designated area for food dishes and two or three toys.

 But preparation isn’t the end of starting off right.
 Puppies have definite needs with socialization and human interaction and there are effective, simple ways you can begin training your pup without him even knowing it!